cartmander/server-monitoring-automation-v2/README.md

 # Server Onboarding Automation

-This is the official Server Onboarding tool
+This is the unofficial Server Onboarding tool (testing phase)

 ## How to Use?: Repository